adam-zhang-lcps/papers/oscillation-modeling.typ

 = Introduction
 == Purpose
-Investigate what and how factors of a vibrating spring system affect the respective parameters of a simple harmonic motion model.
+Investigate what and how factors of an oscillating spring system affect the respective parameters of a simple harmonic motion model.

 == Hypothesis <hypothesis>
 Starting displacement ($x_0$) and starting velocity ($v_0$) are correlated with